susinmotion/barcode_tries/README.md

 `FORWARD_ALIGN_SEQ GTTCTTCGG,AGCTTTA`<br>
 `REVERSE_ALIGN_SEQ GGGGG,TACT`<br>
 `TARGET AAAA,TGACTTAG`<br>
 Forward and reverse align sequences, and target sequences, corresponding to the gene names.
 The program handles reverse complements, so no need to list these separately.
-Target sequences should not include the alignment sequences.
+Targets should not include the alignment sequences.

 `THRESHOLD_OF_IMPORTANCE 3`<br>
 How many reads constitutes a trial.
 Reads that don't meet this threshold will be excluded from analyses.